rokath/trice/docs/TriceUserGuide.md

 sub-command 'l|log': For displaying trice logs coming from port.
 With "trice log" the trice tool display mode is activated.
   -args string
         Use to pass port specific parameters.
-The "default" value depends on the used port: port "COMn": default="", use "TARM" for a different driver.
+The "default" value depends on the used port: port "COMn": default="", Unused option for a different driver.
 (For baud rate settings see -baud.) port "J-LINK": default="-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 -RTTSearchRanges 0x20000000_0x1000", The -RTTSearchRanges "..." need to be written without "" and with _ instead of space.
                 For args options see JLinkRTTLogger in SEGGER UM08001_JLink.pdf.